Student & Parent Handbook

 Mission

 The Well-Trained Mind Academy is based on the expert advice, carefully selected curricula, and classical model described by Susan Wise Bauer and Jessie Wise in The Well-Trained Mind: A Guide to Classical Education at Home.
 This bestselling guide to classical education and home schooling was first published in 1999 by W.W.
 Norton.
-It is now in its fourth (2016) edition, and has been used by over half a million parents worldwide, as well as by hundreds of co-ops, charter schools, and private schools.
+It is now in its fifth (2024) edition, and has been used by over half a million parents worldwide, as well as by hundreds of co-ops, charter schools, and private schools.
 The Well-Trained Mind offers a step-by-step, grade-by-grade, subject-by-subject guide to the classical pattern of education, along with curricula recommendations, book lists, and more.

 The Well-Trained Mind Academy was founded by Susan Wise Bauer to give parents additional help in carrying out the goals of classical education.
 Susan holds a BA, MDiv, MA and PhD, the last two from The College of William and Mary in Virginia.
 Susan has drawn on her academic training, extensive research, two decades of home schooling four children through high school, her own past as a home schooled student, and over fifteen years of college teaching experience to help shape the Academy classes into rigorous, flexible training for middle and high school students.